ufs-community/ufs-weather-model/doc/UsersGuide/source/Configurations.rst

 This chapter details the supported build/run options for each supported configuration.
 Click on the configuration category in :numref:`Table %s <UFS-configurations-documented>` to go to that section.
 Each configuration category includes sample code for setting ``CMAKE_FLAGS`` and ``CCPP_SUITES``.
-Additionally, there is a list of preferred physics suites, examples of ``nems.configure`` files, and links to information on other input files required to run the model.
+Additionally, there is a list of preferred physics suites, examples of ``ufs.configure`` files, and links to information on other input files required to run the model.

 ============